 Third, to definitively rule out any influence from a pure model-based or model-free system, we estimated a second mixed-effects model with approximate model-based and model-free action values as additional regressors.
 The model-based value of an action with a certain color goal was defined as the last reward that the subject received from that color.
 The model-free value of an action was defined as the reward received the last time the subject selected that action.
 In each case, convergence of our statistical model depended upon discounting reward values; we implemented a discounting parameter of γ= .85 per trial.

 These two values, model-based and model-free action, were computed for both available Stage 1 options for each critical trial.
-Then, the model-based value of the action which the subject did not chose was subtracted from the model-based value of the action which the subject did chose (in accordance with the coding scheme of the dependent variable), and the resulting single value became the model-based regressor in the mixed-effects model.
+Then, the model-based value of the action which the subject did not choose was subtracted from the model-based value of the action which the subject did choose (in accordance with the coding scheme of the dependent variable), and the resulting single relative value became the model-based regressor in the mixed-effects model.
 The same procedure was applied to the model-free values.
 Therefore, the second mixed-effect model had three regressors: model-based, model-free, and model-free goal.

 We used the Wald test to derive the significance of the model-free goal regressor in the mixed-effects models.
 We also estimated null models (the full model with the model-free goal regressor removed), and performed both likelihood ratio tests and parametric bootstrap analyses to assess whether the model-free goal regressor increased the model’s likelihood enough to justify inclusion.